 There could be multiple reasons that you may want to block certain websites.
-Some websites will spread viruses , there are some which have explicit/adult content , some websites could be distracting you away from your work or studies.
+Some websites will spread viruses, there are some which have explicit/adult content, and some websites could distract you away from your work or studies.
 Most of you might even want to avoid gaming and gambling websites for your own purposes.

 Most of us have thought multiple times that we need something to block a certain set of websites permanently.
 Well here we are helping you out to do the needful.